-SEO, or Search Engine Optimisation, is how you make your website easier for people to find you when using search platforms like Bing or Google.
+SEO, or Search Engine Optimisation, is how you make your website easier for people to find you when using website search platforms like Bing or Google.
 When someone types a search query into Google you want to be as close to no 1 as possible, because each rank below that results in less traffic.
 Did you know that the vast majority of clicks happen on the first page of Google?
 According to Moz the first page of Google captures 71% of search traffic clicks and has been reported to be as high as 92% in recent years.
 Second-page results are far from a close second coming in at below 6% of all website clicks.
 It’s clear what your business needs to do: rank higher on Google.
 So how can you rank higher?
 Read on for our SEO Marketing toolkit!
 Good, relevant keywords are a great start.

 Top tip – don’t forget Bing.
 Bing is still responsible for about 15% of internet searches.
 In other words, there’s a whole chunk of people out there who are searching for your content or service.